 - Layout of play area.
 Children’s play patterns can affect playground use.
 Your Landscape Structures playground consultant can help design an optimal layout to minimize congested play.

 - Protective surfacing.
 This can be an adequate depth of a loose-fill material, wood fiber rubber mulch, factory-made resilient tiles, a unitary safety surface or a combination.
 One effective approach is to provide a loose-fill material for most of the use zones, with paths of poured-in-place or rubber tiles.
 This solution has the added benefit of making your (pre)school playground equipment accessible to children in wheelchairs and other mobility devices.

 We go the extra mile to establish and exceed the safety standards in our industry.
 From our exclusive compression clamps that keep fingers and clothing safe, to our tunnel slide design that eliminates pinched fingers, we use only the best materials and innovative features to ensure our products are not only safe but will last for generations.

-When deciding on your school playground equipment, insist your equipment conforms to the following regulations:
+When deciding on your early childhood or school playground equipment, insist your equipment conforms to the following regulations:

 - The Consumer Product Safety Commission’s Handbook for Public Playground Safety